This post may contain affiliate links. Please see our disclosure policy.

 Pierogies in the basket of the air fryer being basted with olive oil.

-1. Preheat the air fryer to 400°F (200°C) for 3–5 minutes if your model requires it.
+1. Spread your pierogies out in your air fryer basket.
 Baste the pierogies in olive oil or spray lightly with a non-aerosol spritzer.

 Cooked pierogies in the basket of the air fryer.